golden1232004/emacs-c-ide-demo/README.md

 1. switch window easily
 2. use chinese input with chinese-pyim（TODO）.
 It is not needed in Mac emacs.
 3. config doxygen: to generate document for c/c++ code.
-4. install pos-tip in emacs : `packages-install`, ret, pos-tip
+4. install pos-tip in emacs : `package-install`, ret, pos-tip
-5. packages-install:
+5. package-install:
  * highlight-indentation
  * column-marker
  * set face(Optional).